Join our team! MHP seeks Economic Development Manager

 - Lifting up to 40 pounds for occasional event and meeting management.

 - Vision, hearing, speaking, and ability to operate standard office equipment.

 - The employee is occasionally exposed to wet and/or humid conditions or airborne particles.

 - The noise level in the work environment is usually quiet in the office and variable in the field.

-The salary range for this position is $65-75K/annually.
+Salary depends on qualifications.
 MHP offers a robust benefits package and flexible work schedule, including the ability to work remotely.